KRR-Oxford/DeepOnto/README.md

 We follow what has been implemented in [mOWL](https://mowl.readthedocs.io/en/latest/index.html) that uses [JPype](https://jpype.readthedocs.io/en/latest/) to bridge Python and Java Virtual Machine (JVM).

-!!!
-Warning

-    In the previous releases, the OWLAPI integration only worked on Mac OS and Linux.
-    The system restriction should be lifted now, please make a query if the incompatibility still exists.

 ### Pytorch